 Best Fertilizer for St Augustine Grass.
 St Augustine grass (Stenotaphrum secundatum) is a warm season, fast-growing, and widely-adopted grass.
 The grass can grow and adapt to numerous variety of soils and pH levels.

 It comes in several different cultivars including Bitterblue, Classic, DeltaShade, Floralawn, Floratam, Palmetto, and Raleigh.

-If the St Augustine grass lawn is properly maintained with the right fertilizer, mowing and watering, it will produce a dense and lush of medium to dark green/blue-green color grass.
-It can look like a new lawn.
+If the St Augustine grass lawn is properly maintained with the best fertilizer for St Augustine Grass, mowing, and watering, it will produce a dense and lush of medium to dark green/blue-green color grass.
+It can look like a new lawn!

 There are various forms of fertilizer such as granules, pre-mixed, and concentrates.

 What is the best fertilizer for St Augustine grass?

 So, what is the best fertilizer for St Augustine grass?
 When selecting a St. Augustine grass fertilizer, you do not want to make a mistake.
 You have to have a good purchasing decision.

 For St Augustine grass, you have to keep in mind to consider slow-release Nitrogen that can offer a longer-lasting and slower feeding to your St Augustine grass.
 Besides that, it is considered safer for the environment and your lawns.

 Fertilizers product is usually known by their formulation of NPK such as 6-6-6 or 12-4-8 NPK formulation.
 This fertilizer is called a complete fertilizer because the blend contains N, P and K. The numbers indicate the percentage of each of these nutrients.